 Seventh Echo is a consulting firm focused on helping companies create and activate customer advocates to help fuel growth.
 We are a result of our founder, Patrick Rooney, struggling with these exact challenges.
 Having developed an effective approach to creating raving fans, he wanted to help other companies do the same.
 And so, Seventh Echo was born.

 Patrick Rooney, Founder & CEO

-Patrick Rooney founded Seventh Echo in 2019 to help companies realize the untapped potential of customer relationships.
+Patrick Rooney founded Seventh Echo with the mission to help companies realize the untapped potential of customer and employee relationships.
 He has built a career of challenging the status quo and has focused that drive to develop deep experience in advocacy of all flavors.
-He co-founded a word of mouth and social media firm that helped companies find their advocates and give them reasons to share and recommend.
-He then founded a technology company focused on employee advocacy, giving companies the tools to motivate and enable their employees to share their love of work.
+He co-founded Zocalo Group, a word-of-mouth and social media firm that helped companies find their advocates and give them reasons to share and recommend.
+He then founded QUEsocial, a technology company focused on employee advocacy to give companies the tools to motivate and enable their employees to share their love of work.
 His work has been widely recognized and has received numerous awards for industry leadership.

 Patrick lives in Northfield, IL with his wife and three children.
 You can often find him in the kitchen experimenting with new dishes, busy with any number of sports, or tinkering in the family garden.

 While it’s always been a smart move to convene a “customer board of directors,” the reality for many companies today is that they simply will not succeed without active help and direction from their customers, elevating the Customer Advisory Board from simply a nice-to-have convenience to mission-critical status.